SarangKanabargi/blogger/Readme.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple blogger project.

 ## Technologies
 Project is created with: